 Over the last decades, as recently documented by Caliendo et al. (2015) and Bown and Crowley (2016), significant progresses towards liberalizing international trade regimes have been made at the world wide level.
-However, there is a huge variation in the level of trade protection across countries, with high income countries showing more liberal regimes, and within countries across different sectors, with agriculture, textiles, apparel and footwear facing more import barriers.
+Yet there is a huge variation in the level of trade protection across countries, with high income countries showing more liberal regimes, and within countries across different sectors, with agriculture, textiles, apparel and footwear facing more import barriers.
 Moreover, during the recent great recession protectionist forces emerged.
-In the aftermath of the crisis, especially in countries strongly hurt by the economic downturn and struggling with a slow recovery, governments have been facing growing political pressure to undertake protectionist measures.
-Notably, the recent US turn towards protectionism and the risk of trade wars are at the center of the current policy debate.
+In the aftermath of the crisis, especially in countries strongly hurt by the economic downturn and struggling with a slow recovery, governments have been facing growing political pressure to undertake protectionist measures.1 Notably, the risk of trade wars are at the center of the current policy debate.2

 Governments must strike a balance between the interests of politically organized lobbies and those of the society as a whole.
 Industries and individual firms may demand protection, and a small tariff may yield positive terms of trade effects on top of a fiscal revenue, but this also implies higher prices for the consumers.
 Exporters may push for an export subsidy, but this is costly for the taxpayers and can erode the terms of trade.
-Which policy is socially preferable?
-And which will emerge in the political equilibrium?
-Even more so, what are the economic forces and the mechanisms that lead to one outcome or the other?
+Which policy is then socially preferable?
+And which trade policy will emerge in the political equilibrium?
+What are the economic forces and the mechanisms that lead to one outcome or the other?